alyssaglomb/Code-Chunk/README.md

 ## Unique Plot Theme for SIS 750 Portfolio
 ### Alyssa Glomb

+This code chunk is a unique theme for plots and graphs in `R`.
+The code is presented below with annotations along with example graphs showing how the theme can be applied to use the same style on multiple graphs easily.

+This theme is based on the `ggplot` theme `theme_light` and removes the background from both the plot and legend.
+Minor gridlines are removed to reduce visual clutter.
+The title is modified to be bold and centered.

 ```{r, func, echo=T, eval=T, message = F, warning = F}
 #open packages
 library(tidyverse)